 If you make this recipe and love it, stop back and give it a 5-star rating ⭐️⭐️⭐️⭐️⭐️ and leave a comment.
 THANK YOU!

 - 8 oz sour cream

 - 8 slices bacon cooked and chopped

-- Sour cream and chopped chives for topping
+- 1/2 cup sour cream and chopped chives for topping

 - Preheat oven to 350 degrees F. Using a fork, poke holes in potatoes.
 Place on a baking sheet and bake in the preheated oven for 1 hour.
 Cut potatoes in half lengthwise and scoop out potato flesh with a spoon, leaving 1/2-inch rim to create a boat.